UBrau/SPARpipe/README.md

 Workflow
 --------
 ### Setup
+1. **Design primers** for your set of RNA processing events of interest using your favourite software, taking into consideration:
+   * Avoid amplicons of dramatically different lengths to minimize amplification bias.
+For intron retention events (or some other cases), that can make it necessary to use a 3-primer stragegy with two primers annealing to the flanking exon, and an intron-internal primer to pick up intron-retained transcripts.
+This has worked well for us; more complex strategies with more primers are possible, but make sure that there is no cross-amplification which would result in amplicon abundances that do not reflect the isoform distribution in the cell.
-1. Design primers for your set of RNA processing events of interest.
-Avoid amplicons of dramatically different length to minimize amplification bias, and genes with dramatically different expression lest you sequence mostly the few most highly expressed events.
+   * Avoid targeting genes with dramatically different expression lest you sequence mostly the few most highly expressed events.
+   * Different universal adaptors (Illumina) are added to the 5'-ends of the forward and reverse primers.
+These are then used to add multiplexing barcodes in a second round of PCR - see publications below.
-2. Check primers for 3'-overlaps using `CheckPrimers.R`.
+   * Check primers for 3'-overlaps using the `CheckPrimers.R` accessory.
 We have found that overlaps of 5 bp and more may cause primer dimer problems.
+Not all 5-bp overlaps result in dimers, but all dimers have them.
+Longer overlaps are worse.
+   * Make sure that amplicons are sufficiently different from one another; using the script mentioned in step 3 will check for that.
+Usually, designing the primers close to the monitored splice junctions maximizes the differential sequence space that can be monitored.

+2. **Test each primer set** on its own to make sure it amplifies the correct bands.
+Then test them all in a pool - when using several dozen primer sets, you should see a smear with few strong bands sticking out.

-3. Run `MakeJunctionsFASTA.R` to generate junction libraries in FASTA format, report the minimum edit distance between junctions (which should be as big as possible but > 1), and BED files of the events required downstream by 3_combine.pl.
+3. Run `MakeJunctionsFASTA.R` to **generate junction libraries** in FASTA format, report the minimum edit distance between junctions (which should be as big as possible but > 1), and BED files of the events required downstream by 3_combine.pl.
 This script also checks if the elements of the RNA events that you are interested in can be reliably measured given a read length.